texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 }
 ```

-**TODO** *change this*

 - What the heck?
 You can do that?
   - Yes!
-Single quotes surround a <b>character-literal</b> in C.
+Single quotes surround a **character-literal** in C.
-  - Just like a string can be surrounded in double-quotes (which is called a <b>string-literal</b>), a single character can be surrounded in single-quotes.
+  - Just like a string can be surrounded in double-quotes (which is called a **string-literal**), a single character can be surrounded in single-quotes.
 - You probably also noticed that I set `lineUI[16] = 0;`
-  - C strings are <b>null terminated</b>.
+  - C strings are **null terminated**.
 This means that you put a 0 at the end of the string to mean that the string is done.

 {{ site.data.alerts.tip }}
 Null termination allows us to have shorter or longer strings stored in the same memory.
 This means that if we only wanted lineUI to be 8 characters long, we'd just put a zero in `lineUI[8]`.